 4. Establishment and alteration of foreign investment enterprise in service sector

 5. Other foreign investments that do not belong to the above categories.

-The Foreign Investment Industrial Guidance Catalogue（2011 revision） issued by the National Development and Reform Commission (NDRC) and MOC is an important document that classified of foreign investment projects into three categories: encouraged industries, restricted industries and prohibited industries.
-Foreign investment industries that are not listed in the above three categories may be treated as permitted industries.
+The Foreign Investment Industrial Guidance Catalogue（2011 revision） issued by the National Development and Reform Commission (NDRC) and MOC is an important document that classified foreign investment projects into three categories: encouraged industries, restricted industries and prohibited industries.
+Foreign investment industries that are not listed in the above three categories will be treated as permitted industries.
 For certain industries, the Catalogue also imposes specific conditions on foreign investments.
 For more information about the Catalogue, please refer to the website of the Central People's Government of the People's Republic of China: http://english.gov.cn/

 When entering into joint venture contracts with Mainland investment partners, investors should pay due attention to whether the mainland partner has valid legal entity; whether it has valid business registration and has carried out annual inspection; assess the partner's registered capital and financial strength, etc.